 Supported object types

-Currently, only a limited number of different drawing tools is supported for plotting with the MDA.
+Currently, only a limited number of different drawing tools are supported for plotting with the MDA.
 Other objects can still be added to the TactileView design, but will not be drawn by the MDA.
-Support for the other object types, as well as bitmap images and the retouching tools is planned before the release of the software version that will be supplied with the MDA.
+Support for the other object types, as well as bitmap images and the retouching tools is planned for a future release.

 The objects that are currently supported are: Straight line, Square/rectangle, Circle/ellipse, Triangle, Polygon; there is limited support for Path/curved shape, which will be drawn as a polygon with straight line segments between the anchor points.

-You can use the example MDA designs to get a view of what is currently supported.
+You can use the example MDA designs to get an idea of what is currently supported.

 Object properties are either unsuitable for the MDA (such as variable line thickness) or currently not yet supported (such as line style or textures).
 Overlapping objects will still be drawn completely, without taking transparency into account.